-You’ve picked out your dining table but now comes the real conundrum: how to choose which dining chairs to pair with it?
-The desire to create a welcoming setting, where food and drinks can be savoured with loved ones, means comfort and practicality rank high on the list of requirements.
-Throw children, pets and your home’s décor into the mix and the various considerations you need to take into account to make the ‘right’ choice can start to feel overwhelming.
-Here, in our guide to choosing the right dining chair, we explore the perks of each perch, from wooden dining chairs to velvet-upholstered dining benches, and how to style them to suit a dining space.
+You’ve picked out your dining table, but now comes the real conundrum: how to choose which dining chairs to pair with it?
+The desire to create an inviting space, where food and drinks can be savored with loved ones, means comfort and practicality rank high on the list of requirements.
+Throw children, pets and your home’s design into the mix and the various considerations start to feel overwhelming.
+Here, in our guide to choosing the right dining chair, we explore the perks of each perch, from dining chairs to dining benches, and how to select and style them to suit your dining space.

-While armless chairs boast neatness, in that they can be tucked flush against a table’s edge, chairs with arms offer all-day comfort and, when not in use at mealtimes, can double-up as a more formal reading chair.
-As a general rule, chairs with arms require an additional 6" in each direction, so do your maths—if space is limited, opt out.
+Don’t forget to think about the shape of the chair, too; while armless chairs boast neatness, in that they can be tucked flush against a table’s edge, chairs with arms offer all-day comfort and, when not in use at mealtimes, can double as a more formal reading chair.
+As a general rule, chairs with arms require an additional 6 inches in each direction, so do your math—if there’s limited space, opt out.

-Wooden dining chairs are highly coveted and have a chameleon-like appeal—meaning they fit in just about anywhere, and can often double-up as desk chairs too.
-While wood is easy to clean, remember that it can change color over time and, as spillages can stain the grain, they need to be dealt with immediately.
+Wooden dining chairs are highly coveted and have a chameleon-like appeal—meaning they fit in just about anywhere, and can often double as desk chairs too.
+While wood and wood finishes are easy to clean, remember that they can change color over time and, as spills can stain the grain, they need to be dealt with immediately.
 Woven cane and rattan finishes can lend a warmer, more artisanal feel, while metal’s reflective sheen implies a level of lightness.
-Think about your surrounding décor and the feeling you want to evoke.
+Think about your surrounding interiors and the feeling you want to evoke.

-Investing in dining chairs doesn’t have to mean buying six of the same design.
+In short, no—nor do they even need to match each other.
 If you can’t decide between velvet-upholstered and plain wood designs, you could have both; position the covered chairs at the head of the table, and line the longer sides with simpler chairs for a semi-formal set-up.
 Alternatively, you could opt for an eclectic mix of chairs featuring entirely different designs.
-If you do this, ensure they complement the dining table (and each other) with a shared theme—be it color, shape, leg style or material.
+To make the space feel cohesive, just make sure your chairs and dining table have a shared feature—be it color, shape, leg style or material.
 The result will feel unique and contemporary.